botman/docs/conversations.md

 After it retrieves an answer from the user, the callback gets executed and the bot asks the next question, which retrieves the user's email address.

 > {callout-info} Conversations get persisted in the cache.
 This means that the conversation class will be serialized in order to maintain the conversation state.
 Keep that in mind when developing for BotMan.
+The default cache duration is set to 30 minutes.
+If you need to increase or decrease this value, you can set a `conversation_cache_time` key on your BotMan configuration.

 <a id="asking-questions"></a>
 ## Asking Questions